Grandma Forgets Sometimes

 Obviously, they are too young to understand the whole concept.
 And, right now, "Grandma forgets sometimes" is probably good enough.

 Alzheimer's advocate Maria Shriver wrote a book called "What's Happening to Grandpa?"
 I gave a copy to our daughter-in-law as it may help her explain things to the children when they are a little older.

-There are other books out in the marketplace that deal with the subject but this is the only one I am familiar with.
+There are other books out in the marketplace that deals with the subject, but this is the only one I am familiar with.

 Talking to kids about Alzheimer's